PSims/BayesEoR/docs/usage.rst

 We have provided a basic class for analyzing the outputs of BayesEoR.
 The minimum requirement to instantiate the class is a list of directory names containing the BayesEoR output directories.
 There are also several kwargs you can set to calculate various quantities, compare the results with an expected power spectrum, and/or modify the attributes of the created plots.
 Please see :ref:`datacontainer-class-def` for more information.

-As an example, let us consider the case of the outputs of an analysis using the provided test data.
+As an example, let us consider the case of the outputs of an analysis using the provided EoR only test data.

 .. code-block:: python

-    from pathlib import Path
     from bayeseor.analyze import DataContainer

-    dir_prefix = Path("./chains/")
+    dir_prefix = "./chains/"
     dirnames = ["MN-15-15-38-0-2.63-2.82-6.2E-03-lp-dPS-v1/"]
     expected_ps = 214777.66068216303  # mK^2 Mpc^3

     data = DataContainer(
-        dirnames, dir_prefix=dir_prefix, expected_ps=expected_ps, labels=["v1"]
+        dirnames, dir_prefix=dir_prefix, expected_ps=expected_ps, labels=["EoR Only"]
     )
     fig = data.plot_power_spectra_and_posteriors(
         suptitle="Test Data Analysis", plot_fracdiff=True